mortii/anki-morphs/docs/src/user_guide/setup/settings/extra-fields.md

 <br>

-**The extra fields display morphs in this form**:
+**Extra fields display morphs in this form**:

-You can chose to display morphs in their inflected forms:
+You can choose to display morphs in their inflected forms:
    ``` text
   "walking and talking" -> [walking, and, talking]
    ```